gorastudio-git/SCNRecorder/README.md

 let sceneView: SCNView = SCNRecorder.SCNView(...)
 ```

-If your classes inherit from ARSCNView or SCNView just inherit them from ARSCNRecorder.ARSCNView or SCNRecorder.SCNView.
+If your classes inherit from ARSCNView or SCNView just inherit them from SCNRecorder.ARSCNView or SCNRecorder.SCNView.

 ```
-class MyArSceneView: ARSCNRecorder.ARSCNView { ... }
+class MyArSceneView: SCNRecorder.ARSCNView { ... }
 ```
 or